holochain/docs-pages/docs/concepts/3_private_data.md

-# 3: Private data on your local source chain
+# 3: Private Data on your Local Source Chain

 > Each user in a Holochain network creates and stores their own data in a journal called a **source chain**.
 Each journal entry is cryptographically signed by its author, and is immutable once it's written.